 Mechanical skills.
 Construction equipment operators often perform basic maintenance on the equipment they operate.
 As a result, they should be familiar with hand and power tools and standard equipment care.

 Physical stamina.
-Construction equipment operators may be required to frequently push, carry, or move heavy objects.
+Construction equipment operators may be required to push, carry, or move heavy objects frequently.

 Physical strength.
 Construction equipment operators may be required to lift more than 50 pounds as part of their duties.